M3m3M4n/modbus-fuzz-note/readme.md

 ## 2. Fuzzing modbus

 When pentesting new modbus device, being able to identify all supported/hidden functions is important.
-From all we learnt from section 1, its simple data structure makes prime target for fuzzing.
+From all we have learnt from section 1, its simple data structure makes prime target for fuzzing.
 In this post I'll test 3 tools that might help with function discovery as well as actual fuzzing workload.
 All with 1 hour of fuzzing to see if they can identify an \'untintentional\' bug, not really long enough for benchmarking but should be enough for a PoC.

 ### 2.1 Creating test devices